 You should invite your officiant and their spouse, since they are an important member of your wedding ceremony.
 They may not accept, but it’s important to ask.

-*For wedding invitations, games, signs and other ideas, check out our SHOP!
+For wedding invitations, signs and other items, check out our SHOP!